WLAN-Pi/wlanpi-hwtest/README.md

 ## OSS

-Thank you to all the creators and maintainers of the following open source software used by `hwtest`:
+Thank you to all the creators and maintainers of the following open source software used by `wlanpi-hwtest`:

 * [dh-virtualenv](https://github.com/spotify/dh-virtualenv)
 * [Font Awesome](https://fontawesome.com)